 Baking without steam directly in a conventional home oven, your dough will not rise to its maximum potential.
 The exterior will cook too fast, and the interior will be free of air bubbles formed by expanding the wild yeast.
 I will show you how to steam bread in your home oven and make your loaves rising as in a professional steam-injected oven.

 There are various ways to create steam for baking bread.
 For a beginner is better to start baking sourdough bread in a Dutch oven which is also my favorite method.
-Creating steam directly in your home oven can be an option when you want to bake multiple loaves or your Dutch oven is to small for the amount of dough you want to bake.
+Steaming bread in the home oven can be an option when you want to bake multiple loaves or your Dutch oven is to small for the amount of dough you want to bake.
 For doing this, you will need to add new tools in your baking gear.

 Firebricks or Baking Stones

 Firebricks thickness will vary, but usually, they are thicker than pizza baking stones and will generate more heat.
 Even if during the baking process your bread will rise normally using both of them, using thin baking stone will result in a soft bread base.
 Look for approximately 2m thick firebricks at your local building supplier.